The convergence Newton polygon of a $p$-adic differential equation III : global decompositions

+\begin{remark} The trivial sub-module $\M_A$ is possibly not a direct factor of $\M$.
+We provide explicit examples of this in section \ref{An explicit counterexample.}. \end{remark}

-\begin{remark}[Duality and trivial sub-modules] The duality endo-functor $\M\mapsto \M^*$ is an additive and exact equivalence of category of differential modules.
-Unfortunately it is not compatible with the functor $\M\mapsto\M_A$.
+\begin{remark}[Duality and trivial sub-modules] The duality endo-functor $\M\mapsto \M^*$ is an additive and exact equivalence of the category of differential modules.
+Unfortunately, it is not compatible with the functor $\M\mapsto\M_A$.
 Namely there exists a canonical composite morphism

 which is often not an isomorphism.
 The dimensions of $(\M_A)^*$ and $(\M^*)_A$ can be different (see the counterexamples of section \ref{An explicit counterexample.}).
-But even when the two dimensions are equal, there is no reasons to have an isomorphism.
-This means that $\omega(\M^*,A)$ can not be identified to the dual of $\omega(\M,A)$.
+However, even when the two dimensions are equal, there is no reason to have an isomorphism.
+This means that $\Hdr^0(\M^*,A)$ can not be identified to the dual of $\Hdr^0(\M,A)$.
 This is closely related to the assumption of Theorem \ref{Thm : 5.7 deco good direct siummand}. \end{remark}

-\begin{remark} The dual convention, which is often used in literature\footnote{This is indeed the convention adopted in all the papers by Christol, Dwork, Mebkhout, Robba,\ldots}, consists in defining the solutions of $\M$ with values in $A'$ as the morphisms $\mathrm{Hom}_{A\langle d\rangle}(\M,A')= \mathrm{Hom}_{A'\langle d\rangle}(\M\otimes_AA',A')$.
-With respect to the convention \eqref{eq : convention on solutions-} these are the solutions of the dual module $\M^*$.
-Duality is an equivalence of the category of differential modules, so each statement admits a dual statement. \end{remark}
+\begin{remark} The dual convention, which is often used in literature\footnote{This is indeed the convention adopted in all the papers by Christol, Dwork, Mebkhout, Robba,\ldots and in the theory of $D$-modules.}, consists in defining the solutions of an $A\langle d\rangle$-module $\M$ with values in $A'$ as the morphisms $\mathrm{Hom}_{A\langle d\rangle}(\M,A')= \mathrm{Hom}_{A'\langle d\rangle}(\M\otimes_AA',A')=\Hdr^0(\M^*,A')$.
+This convention has the privilege of enjoying automatically left exactness.
+However, as soon as we deal with differential modules (cf. Definition \ref{Def.diff.mod}), duality is an equivalence and every statement admits a dual statement. \end{remark}